What would help the global civic tech community to overcome common barriers to accessing quality information?

 Action Lab #3 met on 1st June 2022.
 Below are the minutes from this meeting:

 TICTeC Action Lab #3 members agreed to commission a piece of work that creates resources to help train organisations/ the public in accessing good quality data.
-The call for proposals is now open – deadline 28th July 2022.
+The grant was awarded to Open North Inc to develop an online course on data governance and data quality, which is now available in English and French.
+Find out more about the course.